influxdata/docs-v2/content/influxdb/v2.4/get-started/_index.md

 ### InfluxDB user interface (UI)

-The InfluxDB user interface (UI) provides a web-based visual interface for interacting with and managing InfluxDB.
+The InfluxDB UI provides a web-based visual interface for interacting with and managing InfluxDB.
-The UI is packaged with InfluxDB and runs as part of the InfluxDB service.
-To access the UI, with InfluxDB running, visit [localhost:8086](http://localhost:8086) in your browser.
+{{% oss-only %}}The UI is packaged with InfluxDB and runs as part of the InfluxDB service.
+To access the UI, with InfluxDB running, visit [localhost:8086](http://localhost:8086) in your browser.{{% /oss-only %}}
+{{% cloud-only %}}To access the InfluxDB Cloud UI, [log into your InfluxDB Cloud account](https://cloud2.influxdata.com).{{% /cloud-only %}}

 ### `influx` CLI

-The `influx` CLI lets you interact with and manage InfluxDB from a command line.
+The `influx` CLI lets you interact with and manage InfluxDB {{< current-version >}} from a command line.
-The CLI is packaged separately from InfluxDB and must be downloaded and installed separately.
-For detailed installation instructions, see [Use the influx CLI](/influxdb/v2.4/tools/influx-cli/).
+{{% oss-only %}}The CLI is packaged separately from InfluxDB and must be downloaded and installed separately.{{% /oss-only %}}
+For detailed CLI installation instructions, see
+[Use the influx CLI](/influxdb/v2.4/tools/influx-cli/).

 ### InfluxDB HTTP API

-The [InfluxDB API](/influxdb/v2.4/reference/api/) provides a simple way to interact with the InfluxDB using HTTP clients.
+The [InfluxDB API](/influxdb/v2.4/reference/api/) provides a simple way to interact with the InfluxDB {{< current-version >}} using HTTP(S) clients.
-Examples in this tutorial use `curl`, but any HTTP client will work.
+Examples in this tutorial use `curl`, but any HTTP(S) client will work.

 {{% note %}}
 #### InfluxDB client libraries